comet-lab/fem-heat-simulator/README.md

 The remaining elements in the mesh will be used to represent the remaining block of tissue.

 Other parameters that can be adjusted include the type of time integration.
-By default, we use a step size of 0.01 seconds and perform the time integration for 1 second.
-Both of these settings can be adjusted with ``deltaT`` and ``tFinal``.
+By default, we use a step size of 0.01 seconds.
+This can be adjusted by setting the attribute ``deltaT``.
-By default we use the Crank-Nicolson which sets a term ``alpha`` equal to 0.5.
+By default we use the Crank-Nicolson which sets the attribute ``alpha`` equal to 0.5.
 If backward Euler is desired, change ``alpha`` to 1.
 For forwad Euler, change ``alpha`` to 0.

-Additionally there is a setting to multi-thread for eigen, ``useAllCPUs``, and to remove print statements, ``silentMode``.
+Note that there are no checks for stability when using Forward Euler.
+If your time step is too large the system may be unstable.

+Additionally print statements can be controlled with the, ``silentMode`` attribute.
+If you would like to enable multi-threading, simply call ``Eigen::SetNbThreads()`` before running the simulator.

 ## Running the Simulator
 After all appropriate conditions have been set for the object, we can initialize and run the model.